Stavrenas/Stavrenas/README.md

 Hello, I’m @Stavrenas
-- 💻 I’m a Software Developer, with interest in Android apps, Back-End Development and cross-platform applications.
+- 💻 I’m a Software Developer, with specialty in Android apps and Back-End Development.
+- Really interested in cross-platform frameworks, such as Kotlin Multiplatform.
 - 🛰 I’m also an active member in a student research team called SpaceDot , working on the [AcubeSat project](https://gitlab.com/acubesat) as a Software Developer.
 - How to reach me
   1. 📩 malakoudisst@gmail.com